Leadership Tomorrow Class 33 - 2022

-Our Community - creates a pool of emerging and future leaders with a broad perspective of local issues; encourages civic responsibility; and equips leaders with the tools & knowledge to make a difference.
+Our Community - Creates a pool of emerging and future leaders with a broad perspective of local issues; encourages civic responsibility; and equips leaders with the tools and knowledge to make a difference.
 Participants are encouraged to get involved in the area where they live, work and play.

 Leadership Tomorrow Objectives

 - To develop quality leadership talents which lead to creative problem solving and future planning by the participants.

 - To develop in participants an awareness of the community, its problems, challenges, and opportunities, through an educational process.

 - To assist participants in assuming leadership roles in the community.